-Coming into Luperon anchorage you can call "Safe Yachts" on channel 68 and we can come out by dinghy to guide you into the harbor to either go on anchor (very good holding in mangrove mud), on a mooring, on a marina/dock or on the hard and then we can assist you with checking-in which is a simple procedure.
-If you decide to re-position then there is a 4ft tide twice a day with depths of 12-22ft (refer to Bruce van Sant's information on the harbor regarding the position of a couple of shallow mud banks which you may be stuck on until the next high tide!)
+Coming into Luperon anchorage you can call "Safe Yachts" on channel 68 and we can come out by dinghy to guide you into the harbor to either go on anchor (very good holding in mangrove mud), on a strong mooring, on the Puerto Blanco Marina, hotel and restaurant dock and then we can assist you with checking-in which is a simple procedure.
+If you decide to re-position then there is a 2ft tide twice a day with depths of 12-22ft (refer to Bruce van Sant's information on the harbor regarding the position of a couple of shallow mud banks which you may be stuck on until the next high tide!)